bbcmicrobit/micropython/docs/tutorials/io.rst

 Bleeps and Bloops
 +++++++++++++++++

 The simplest thing we can attach to the device is a Piezo buzzer.
-We're going to use it for output.
+There are two types of piezo buzzers.
+The simplest type to use are called active buzzers.
+Active buzzers contain an oscillator that produces a tone at a predetermined pitch when a current is passed through them.
+Passive buzzers require an oscillating current to be passed through them to produce a tone at the frequency of the oscillation.
+In short, active buzzers are simple to use but produce only one tone, while passive buzzers are slightly more complicated to use but can produce a variety of tones.

 .. image:: piezo_buzzer.jpg

-These small devices play a high-pitched bleep when connected to a circuit.
+We're going to use an active piezo buzzer for output.
 To attach one to your BBC micro:bit you should attach crocodile clips to pin 0 and GND (as shown below).

 .. image:: pin0-gnd.png